cvg/lamaria/README.md

   <em>Figure 1: Overview of the LaMAria dataset and benchmark.</em>
 </p>

-To learn more about the dataset, please visit our main dataset website or read our paper.
+To learn more about the dataset, please refer to our main dataset website or our paper.

 ## Table of Contents
 - [Installation](#installation)